mzrghorbani/MPI-Grid-Middleware/README.md

 Note: By this point, we have installed DIRAC and integrated all scripts from MPI-Grid-Middleware repository into it.

+## Pool GridPP Sites and Available Resources using Google Maps API:

+An automation script `pool_sites.py` is designed to initialize the [Google Maps](https://developers.google.com/maps) client using an API key to enable distance calculations.

+1. Provide a list of grid sites with their names, identifiers, and geographic coordinates.
+2. Set a target_cpus value representing the number of CPUs needed for the simulation tasks.
+3. Start from a predefined grid site, setting an initial search_radius to limit the area for each search iteration.
+4. Once pooling is complete, save the pooled computing elements information into a hostfile.
+5. The hostfile contains availabe CEs with their available CPUs.

+Note: Ensure that you have your API_KEY set and DIRAC commands configured for querying grid information.

+Optional: Create a distance matrix `distance_matrix.py` for all sites, if required!

 ## Simple MPI Configuration Test:

 A simple MPI test can be executed to ensure all configurations are correct.